wpscholar-wp-plugins/stellar-places/readme.txt

 - **lat** - The default latitude for the map center, when no markers are displayed.
 - **lng** - The default longitude for the map center, when no markers are displayed.
-- **mapType** - Sets the map type for the Google Map.
-(Reference the Google Maps JS API for details) Default is a standard road map.
+- **mapTypeId** - Sets the map type for the Google Map.
+Options are:
+    - **roadmap** - Displays the default road map view.
+This is the default map type.
+    - **satellite** - Displays Google Earth satellite images.
+    - **hybrid** - Displays a mixture of normal and satellite views.
+    - **terrain** - Displays a physical map based on terrain information.
 - **scrollwheel** - Defaults to 'false', which prevents the map from zooming when scrolled over.
 - **zoom** - The default zoom for the map, when no markers are displayed. *Required if no markers are being displayed.*  Zoom levels are integers between 1 and 20.
 - **minzoom** - The minimum zoom level which will be displayed on the map.
 Zoom levels are integers between 1 and 20.